 Allow them to dry completely somewhere safe, dry and clean like you would soap.
 No where that has any humidity.
 It’ll take a few weeks for them to solidify completely.

-Once they look the the end photo above, you can stretch the mold from side to side like you would an ice cube tray and gently push them up out of the mold without them breaking.
+Once they look like the end photo above, you can stretch the mold from side to side like you would an ice-cube tray and gently push them up out of the mold without them breaking.

 I allowed mine to sit out between brown paper for a few more days.
 They are now rock solid.

 Bring the bar into the bath or shower with you.
 Gently massage in circular motions.